Integration-Hub-DE/datafactory-automate-deployments/README.md

-# Data Factory Automatic Deployment using general ARM template
+# Data Factory Automatic Deployment using ARM template (ARMTemplateForFactory and ARMTemplateParametersForFactory)

 ### Overview

 This project demonstrates a complete Continuous Integration and Continuous Deployment (CI/CD) implementation for Azure Data Factory (ADF) using GitHub Actions and Azure Resource Manager (ARM) templates.

-The solution automates the deployment lifecycle of Azure Data Factory resources using general ARM Templates by validating ADF artifacts, generating ARM templates, storing deployment artifacts, and deploying changes to a target Data Factory environment whenever changes are merged into the repository's master branch.
+The solution automates the deployment lifecycle of Azure Data Factory resources using ARM Templates by validating ADF artifacts, generating ARM templates, storing deployment artifacts locally, and deploying changes to a target Data Factory environment whenever changes are merged into the repository's master branch.

 The objective is to eliminate manual deployment activities and provide a repeatable, version-controlled, and auditable deployment process across environments.